nawarian/The-PHP-Website/source/_posts_en/20-bitwise-php.blade.md

 ```

 As you realized, carry operations demand more digits to represent a certain number.
-Understanding allows you to understand how certain data types are limited and, as
+This allows you to understand how certain data types are limited and, as
 they're stored in computers, their limitation is represented in binary form.

 ## Data representation in computer memory { #memory-representation }